shumin11/LabManagementAPP/README.md

 Wed Aug 10 20:42:03 PDT 2022
 Item (named: Flask , amount: 30 , location: RoomA , vendor: Fisher , updated: 2022-08-10 , toOrder: false) REMOVED from the type of General Supply

+# Phase 4: Task 3
+- Add an abstract class for LabInventoryAPP and LabInventoryAPPUI, as they share similar methods, so I can put their shared methods in the abstract class and let both of them extend it.

+- Abstract duplicated code into Methods in the classes, especially for the LabInventoryAPP and LabInventoryAPPUI